 It’s made from 65% fine silver thread, interwoven into pure silk.
-This makes it both highly protective against EMF, as well as super comfortable on your skin.
+This makes it both highly protective against EMF as well as extremely comfortable on your skin.

 This product is tested to work against all kinds of EMFs in the radiofrequency and microwave range, including 5G.

 SYB Neck Gaiter

 The SYB Neck Gaiter is one of our best-selling products to date.
 Its versatile nature allows you to use it as a headband, wristband, bandana, or neck warmer.
 Besides that, you can also easily use it as an alternative to facemasks.

 We crafted this product using 90% silver and 10% spandex.
 With a clean, unisex look, it’s great for kids and adults alike.